Tresorndala/Tshijuka-RDP-AI-Powered-refugee-Document-Retrieval-and-Verification-System/README.md

-# AI-Powered refugee Document Retrieval and Verification System:  https://ai-powered-refugee-document-retrieval-and-verification-system.streamlit.app/

-AI-Powered Refugee Document Retrieval and Verification System Project Overview
-The AI-Powered Document Retrieval and Verification System is designed to assist refugees in recovering and verifying lost academic documents from their home countries.
-By utilizing advanced AI and blockchain technology, the system provides a secure, efficient, and user-friendly solution for document retrieval and validation.
-The project is initially focused on refugees from DR Congo and South Sudan, specifically targeting those present in the Nakivale refugee settlement.

-Key Components and Data Integration
-Document Request Generation (NLP Model)

-Data:
-Text data of formal document request letters.
-Database of educational institutions in DR Congo and South Sudan.
-Parallel corpora for language translation.
-Model: Fine-tuned NLP model for generating and translating request letters.
-Integration: The model automatically generates and translates formal requests based on user inputs.
-Document Tracking (Predictive Model)

-Data:
-Historical document request data.
-Communication logs between users, institutions, and the platform.
-Model: Predictive model to estimate document retrieval status and time.
-Integration: Provides real-time status updates and estimated completion times.
-Document Verification (AI-Based Validation Model)

-Data:
-Scanned copies of legitimate documents.
-Associated metadata (issuing institution, date, type).
-Blockchain records for verification.
-Model: Document verification model using CNN for image recognition and OCR for text extraction.
-Integration: Validates document authenticity by cross-checking with existing records and blockchain logs.
-AI Chatbot Support (Conversational AI Model)

-Data:
-FAQ data and common issues.
-Historical support tickets.
-Model: Conversational AI model trained on Q&A data.
-Integration: Powers a chatbot to provide real-time support and guidance during the document retrieval process.
-Training Process and AI Integration
-Data Collection: Gather data relevant to each component, focusing on the educational institutions and document types specific to DR Congo and South Sudan.
-Model Training: Train each model on its respective data, ensuring accuracy and relevance to the specific needs of the target populations.
-Integration: Deploy the models within the system to automate the process from request generation to document verification and user support.
-Streamlit App Functionality
-User Interface Layout

-Homepage: Brief introduction and navigation options such as "Request Document," "Track Request," "Verify Document," and "Support."
-Request Document Page: Allows users to fill in personal information and document details, then submit the request.
-Track Request Page: Enables users to track the status of their document request.
-Verify Document Page: Provides an option to upload and verify documents.
-Support Page: Includes an AI-powered chatbot and a contact form for additional assistance.
-Workflow

-User Interaction: Users input their information and submit a document request.
-AI-Generated Request: The NLP model generates a formal request in the selected language.
-Request Tracking: The predictive model provides updates on the status and expected retrieval time.
-Document Upload & Verification: Users upload the retrieved document, which is then verified using AI and blockchain.
-Support: The AI chatbot offers guidance and troubleshooting throughout the process.
+AI-Powered Refugee Document Retrieval and Verification System Explore the project here: AI-Powered Refugee Document Retrieval and Verification System

+Overview
+The AI-Powered Refugee Document Retrieval and Verification System is designed to address the critical issue of lost educational documents among refugees.
+Utilizing advanced AI and blockchain technology, the system offers a secure, efficient, and user-friendly solution for recovering and validating essential academic records.
+Initially focused on refugees from DR Congo and South Sudan in the Nakivale refugee settlement, the project aims to remove a significant barrier to education and support displaced individuals in reclaiming their academic credentials.

+Motivation
+Our analysis of refugee education challenges in Uganda reveals the severe impact of lost educational documents.
+Refugees fleeing conflict zones often struggle with missing records, exacerbating existing barriers and impeding academic progress.
+The following stories highlight the need for a robust solution to this issue:

+Key Findings and Impact Stories
+Tresor Ndala Buzangu's Journey: Tresor faced a critical challenge when he could not provide a passport required for a scholarship at Ashesi University after relocating to Nakivale refugee camp.
+This delay nearly cost him his place and scholarship, illustrating the systemic barriers refugees face due to lost or inaccessible documents.

+John's Rejection Due to Missing Documents: John struggled with the absence of essential documents, including those related to his father's whereabouts and his own school records.
+His experience highlights the significant gaps in the system that prevent refugees from accessing educational opportunities.

+Adelard's Experience with CIYOTA: Adelard benefited from CIYOTA's support in accessing a Mastercard scholarship at Ashesi University.
+However, he noted that many peers could not take advantage of similar opportunities due to missing documents, underscoring the need for comprehensive solutions to document loss.

+Jeane's Challenges as a Female Refugee: Jeane's story reveals additional hurdles faced by female refugees.
+She highlighted concerns about menstrual health affecting school attendance and the challenges her peers face due to lost school documents from DR Congo.
+This underscores the need for targeted interventions addressing both educational and personal barriers.

+Proposed Solution
+To address these critical issues, the AI-Powered Document Retrieval and Verification System provides:

+Automated Document Requests: Simplifies the process of requesting lost documents through an automated system, reducing bureaucratic barriers and facilitating document recovery.

+Blockchain Verification: Ensures the authenticity and security of retrieved documents using blockchain technology, preventing forgery and misuse.

+AI-Based Validation: Utilizes AI to efficiently validate and process documents, aiding refugees in meeting educational and employment requirements.

+Multilingual Support: Offers translation services for low-resource languages such as Tshiluba and Lingala, ensuring accessibility for a diverse refugee population.

+Training and Fine-Tuning Models
+Data Collection: Gather relevant data including text data for document requests, historical document request logs, scanned copies of legitimate documents, and FAQ data for support.

+Model Training:

+Document Request Generation: Fine-tune an NLP model on parallel corpora to generate and translate formal document requests.
+Document Tracking: Train a predictive model on historical request data and communication logs to estimate retrieval status and completion times.
+Document Verification: Develop an AI-based validation model using CNN for image recognition and OCR for text extraction, integrating with blockchain records for authenticity checks.
+AI Chatbot Support: Train a conversational AI model on FAQ data and support tickets to provide real-time assistance.
+Integration: Deploy these models within the system to automate the process from request generation to document verification and user support, ensuring seamless operation.

+App Functionality
+Homepage: Provides an introduction to the system and navigation options such as "Request Document," "Track Request," "Verify Document," and "Support."

+Request Document Page: Allows users to input personal information and document details, submit requests, and receive automated, translated requests.

+Track Request Page: Enables users to track the status of their document requests with real-time updates and estimated completion times.

+Verify Document Page: Users can upload documents for verification, which are processed and validated using AI and blockchain technology.

+Support Page: Features an AI-powered chatbot and a contact form for additional assistance, providing real-time support and guidance.

 Next Steps
-As the project develops, the scope may expand to include additional countries and refugee populations.
-The initial focus remains on ensuring the system effectively serves the specific needs of refugees from DR Congo and South Sudan in the Nakivale refugee settlement.
+The initial focus will be on refugees from DR Congo and South Sudan in Nakivale, with plans to expand to additional regions and populations.
+The project aims to effectively address the issue of lost documents and support refugees in accessing academic and professional opportunities despite their challenges.

+Explore the project here: AI-Powered Refugee Document Retrieval and Verification System